chrsr/page-speed-dashboard/README.md

 # Google Page Speed Dashboard

-A dashboard to display the page speed score of a set of urls.
+A dashboard to display the Google page speed score for a set of urls.

 ## Installation
 With Node and Bower installed run: